OfficeDev/O365-Android-Start/README.md

 * [Questions and comments](#questions)
 * [Additional resources](#resources)

-There are millions of Office 365 users with data in the cloud; imagine building an Android app that gives your customers new and innovative ways to work with their files stored on OneDrive or their calendars stored in Office 365 Exchange.
-The Office 365 SDK starter project shows you how to use the **Office 365 SDK for Android** from [Microsoft Open Technologies, Inc (MS Open Tech)](http://msopentech.com) to integrate your users' Office 365 and OneDrive data into your app.
+There are millions of Office 365 users with data in the cloud; imagine building an Android app that gives your customers new and innovative ways to work with their files stored on OneDrive for Business or their calendars stored in Office 365 Exchange.
+The Office 365 SDK starter project shows you how to use the **Office 365 SDK for Android** from [Microsoft Open Technologies, Inc (MS Open Tech)](http://msopentech.com) to integrate your users' Office 365 and OneDrive for Business data into your app.
 You can use the starter project as a starting point for your own app; or you can just cut and paste the parts that you want to use.

 The starter project shows you basic operations using the Files and Calendar service endpoints on Office 365.
 It also demonstrates how to authenticate with multiple Office 365 services in a single app.
 The starter project operations include: